 Pork with Paprika, Mushrooms, and Sour Cream

 A generous amount of Hungarian Paprika makes this Pork with Paprika, Mushrooms, and Sour Cream flavorful and slightly spicy.
 This wonderful dish is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 It’s been a bittersweet week for the Denny family, as we paid tribute to our wonderful father and spent time with family members who came from far away for the funeral services.
 Thank you to for the many thoughtful messages I’ve received from readers and friends; they have meant a lot to me during this time.